-Erasmus Student Network (ESN) is the biggest student association in Europe.
+Erasmus Student Network (ESN) is one of the biggest student associations in Europe.
 It was born on the 16th October 1989 and legally registered in 1990 for supporting and developing student exchange.

 ESN is working in Higher Education (HE):

 offering services to 350,000 students

 15,000 active members (40,000 with the buddies included)

 mainly on a volunteer basis